phleech/adventofcode/2025/day11/README.md

 Find all of the paths that lead from `svr` to `out`.
 How many of those paths visit both `dac` and `fft`?

+> Your puzzle answer was `473930047491888`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **